Key Points

 As the sample size of your data increases, your chances of discovering non-normality increase.
 Small sample sizes may give you a false reading of normality.
 If you are using a probability plot, don’t be deceived by the impact of the sample size.
 Let your decision be guided by the p-value.

-A manufacturing manager wanted to confirm whether the recent overhaul of his printing press resulted in an increase in production rate as promised by the vendor.
-He had daily run speed data for 15 runs prior to the overhaul and 17 runs after the overhaul.
-He wanted to compare the average run speed pre- and post-overhaul.
+A manufacturing manager wanted to confirm whether the recent overhaul of his printing press increased the production rate as promised by the vendor.
+He had daily run speed data for 15 runs before the overhaul and 17 runs after the overhaul.
+Further, he wanted to compare the average run speed pre- and post-overhaul.

 He decided to consult with his Lean Six Sigma Black Belt on how to analyze the data.